-Sibu International Powerboat Race 2026: 224 Boats Target Malaysia Book of Records
+Sibu International Powerboat Race 2026: 251 Boats Secure Malaysia Book of Records

 April 20, 2026 | John Moore | General News

-The second edition of the Sibu International Powerboat Race gets under way on Thursday, April 24, 2026, at Pulau Li Hua Waterfront on the Rajang River in Sibu, Sarawak, with organisers targeting a Malaysia Book of Records entry for the most powerboats competing in a single event.
+The second edition of the Sibu International Powerboat Race got under way on Friday, April 24, 2026, at Pulau Li Hua Waterfront on the Rajang River in Sibu, Sarawak.
+The event secured a Malaysia Book of Records entry for the most powerboats competing in a single event, with 251 boats confirmed at the flag-off ceremony, according to The Star.

-More than 200 boats have registered across nine race categories, surpassing the 200-boat threshold required for the record attempt.
-Local Malay-language media reported registrations at 244 following the April 20 press conference at which Sibu Resident Abang Mohammad Porkan announced the bid.
+The final figure of 251 surpassed the 200-boat threshold required for the record attempt.
+Pre-event, local Malay-language media had reported registrations at 244 following the April 20 press conference at which Sibu Resident Abang Mohammad Porkan announced the bid.

-An official Malaysia Book of Records certificate is expected at the closing ceremony on Saturday, April 26, subject to final verification.
-Deputy Prime Minister Datuk Seri Fadillah Yusof, who is providing financial support for the event, is scheduled to officiate the ceremony.
-State Tourism Minister Dato Sri Abdul Karim Rahman Hamzah will open proceedings on April 24.
+The Malaysia Book of Records entry was confirmed under the category “Most Number of Powerboats in a Single Event”.
+Deputy Prime Minister Datuk Seri Fadillah Yusof, who is providing financial support for the event, is scheduled to officiate the closing ceremony on Saturday, April 26.
+State Tourism Minister Dato Sri Abdul Karim Rahman Hamzah opened proceedings at the flag-off ceremony on April 24.

-Abang Mohammad Porkan told reporters at the press conference:
+Abang Mohammad Porkan told reporters at the pre-event press conference:

 This figure has exceeded the minimum requirement of 200 boats, which means we have unofficially qualified to enter the Malaysia Book of Records.